 Our discussion and analysis of our financial condition and results of operations are based upon our condensed consolidated financial statements.
-We prepare these financial statements and related footnotes in conformity with accounting principles generally accepted in the United States.
+We prepare these financial statements and related footnotes in conformity with GAAP.
 As such, we are required to make certain estimates, judgments and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the periods presented.
 We base our estimates on historical experience, available information and various other assumptions we believe to be reasonable under the circumstances.
 These estimates may change as new events occur, as more experience is acquired, as additional information is obtained and as our operating environment changes.